-This Modified Noise Study Report (report) analyzes the noise impacts resulting from the LPP Project alternatives.
-The report follows the methodology previously identified and described in the Preliminary Application Document (PAD), Scoping Document No. 1 and Modified Noise Study Plan.
+This Noise Study Report (Report) analyzes the noise impacts resulting from the LPP Project alternatives.
+This Report uses the methodology previously identified and described in the Preliminary Application Document (PAD), Scoping Document No. 1 and Noise Study Plan.

 2.2 Data Used